Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Some money transfer services allow you to pay by credit card, which is convenient if you don’t have a bank account to fund the transfer.
 Paying by credit card will almost always be more expensive when sending money, but you can often save money by shopping around.
 For added convenience, a handful of money transfer services will allow you to pay by credit card and have the money available for cash pickup within minutes.

 Money transfer services that allow you to pay by credit card will also usually accept prepaid debit cards.
-Unlike credit cards, prepaid debit cards are pre-loaded with cash so before you make the transfer, ensure you have sufficient funds in your card.
-As is the case with paying by credit card, using a debit card will also usually be more expensive due to transaction fees charged by your debit card provider.
+Unlike credit cards, prepaid debit cards are pre-loaded with cash.
+So before you make the transfer, ensure you have sufficient funds on your card.
+As with paying by credit card, using a debit card will also usually be more expensive due to transaction fees charged by your debit card provider.

-Withdrawing cash from your bank account to send through the post is the least recommended method, but it is still an option.
+Withdrawing cash from your bank account to send through the mail is the least recommended method, but it is still an option.
 If you choose to send cash, be sure to:

 - Insure your package for the amount of cash you’re sending.

-- Purchase tracking on your package so you’ll know when it arrives.
+- Purchase tracking on your mail so you’ll know when it arrives.

-Even with these safety nets in place, we still don’t recommend that you physically send cash through the post.
+Even with these safety nets in place, we still don’t recommend physically mailing cash.
 Consider using a money order or a money transfer service instead.

 How to choose the best transfer method?

 Deciding which method of how to send money to someone without a bank account can be tricky.
-To pick the transfer method that’s best for you and your recipient, consider the following:
+To pick the transfer method that’s best for you and your recipient, consider.

-- How urgently the funds are required.
-Money orders and prepaid debit cards will likely take significantly longer to reach your recipient than a mobile wallet transfer.
+Money orders and prepaid debit cards will likely take significantly longer to reach your recipient than a mobile wallet transfer. - Affordability.

-- Affordability.
 Personal mobile wallet transfers that don’t use a credit card typically come without fees.
 However, it might be more difficult to access the funds than if you use a cash transfer.
-Money orders and prepaid debit cards usually have a low cost, and using a credit card will generally be the most expensive option.
+Money orders and prepaid debit cards usually have a low cost, and using a credit card will generally be the most expensive option. - Convenience.

 Sending money with an online money transfer service